Vlad Țepeș League: Tory-like transformation

 The group as a whole took just 0.62 of the vote nationally, and thus failing to meet the electoral threshold.
 On October 23, 1932, supported by Maniu and the PNȚ, Filipescu was returned to the Senate by the mayors of Vlașca County.
 Throughout 1933, the Țepiști mounted opposition to a new, PNȚ government, chaired by Vaida-Voevod.
 During February, Filipescu was arguing that the PNȚ was in reality two parties: a Carlist one, formed around Vaida-Voevod, and a more populist one, under Maniu's guidance; in his view, Maniu and his followers were preferable.
 Filipescu still sought to impose himself in the public eye with his stance on debt, sparking a national debate over the need to restore the country risk to more manageable levels—with austerity as the norm.
-By March, he had expressed his intention of forming an alliance with Averescu and the PP. In Cuvântul, Titus Devechi spoke of this rapprochement as a "carnival", showing that Filipescu was a "first-class comedian."
+By March, he had expressed his intention of forming an alliance with Averescu and the PP. In Cuvântul, Titus Devechi spoke of this rapprochement as a "carnival", with Filipescu as its "first-class comedian."

 According to the PNȚ's organ Dreptatea, this was a confusing year for Filipescu, who had been isolated by the other parties support for debt relief.
 As read by Dreptatea, the PC was embracing the paradox of a conservative revolution, with "shock troops" being deployed against a democratic consensus.
 On August 7, members of the Front for Urban Debt-clearance stormed into Ramuri hall, Craiova, to prevent Filipescu from speaking against debt relief.
 Another heated debate took place between Cupărescu and PNȚ figures, regarding government aid targeted at the Depression-hit Apuseni Mountains.
 Cupărescu declared that Vaida-Voevod's Apuseni Commissariat was a tâmpenie democratică ("democratic idiocy").
 On other issues, the PC adhered to the political consensus: Periețeanu participated in the civic movement for the Little Entente and against Hungarian irredentism; called "Antirevisionist League", it also grouped figures from the PNȚ, PNL, and National Agrarian Party.